AzureSQLDB/redis-azure-ai-demo/data/README.md

 1. Once connected to the database, right click on the connection name in the connection navigator on the left side and choose **New Query**.

     ![A picture of right clicking on the connection name in the connection navigator on the left side and choosing New Query](../media/data6.png)

+### Create the users and schema

+In the scripts directory in the data dire4ctory is the file create_ai